 Participation Requirements for Athletics and Extracurricular Activities

-Students must be in school for at least sixty percent (60%) of their core classes for the school day to participate in any athletic events and/or extracurricular activities, including school dances.
+Students must be in school for at least sixty percent (60%) of their core content classes for the school day to participate in any athletic events and/or extracurricular activities, including school dances.
 A student who is absent from school may not participate in any athletic events and/or extracurricular activities.
 Students who are suspended, or on Social Probation, may not participate in any activities.
 A Student who repeatedly violates the Code of Conduct will be subject to suspension and/or removal from an athletic team and/or extracurricular activities.
 Detentions must be served before students are allowed to participate in athletic events and/or extracurricular activities.

-Cell Phones

-Cell phone use is prohibited, during instructional time.
-During instructional times, middle school students have the following options for storage of cell phones classroom caddy, locker or turned off on person or in bookbag.
-This expectation applies to all other electronic devices with the capability to make and receive phone calls i.e., watches.

-If students are found to be in possession of a cell phone that is not turned off, the cell phone will be confiscated until the end of the school day.

-Dress Code

-Solid - Navy Blue or White Tops including T-Shirts (FRCS Logo NOT Required)

-Solid - Navy Blue or Tan Bottoms including Sweatpants (NO sports or designer Logos)

-NO open toe or open back footwear for safety reasons.

-Crocs must be worn in sports mode only

-Black tops and bottoms are not allowed.

-Dress Code Progressive Discipline Process
+Dress Code Violations Prevention and Intervention

-1st Violation: Verbal warning, change clothes, phone call home,
+1st Violation: Disciplinary write up with, with corrective action of Verbal warning and opportunity to change clothes from uniform donation center or parent/guardian drop off

-2nd Violation: Written up and lunch/recess detention parent contact
+2nd Violation: Disciplinary write up with, with corrective action of parent phone contact and lunch or recess detention

-3rd Violation: Write up , lunch/recessachool detention
+3rd Violation: Disciplinary write up with, with corrective action of parent phone and written contact, afterschool detention

-4th Violation: Disciplinary write up with, with corrective action of parent meeting with behavior support staff and building administration, as well as additional days of afterschool detention.
+4th Violation: Disciplinary write up with, with corrective action of parent meeting with behavior support staff and building administration to develop corrective action plan, as well as additional days of afterschool detention.

 Chromebook Update

 Middle School students will no longer be issued individual Chromebooks to be taken home.
 Each classroom has been equipped with a cart of Chromebooks for student use.

-Cellphone Update:

-Middle school students will no longer be allowed to have Cell Phones on their persons.
-Students will be expected to place phones in their LOCKERS.
-We have purchased locks for all students.
-Students caught with a phone will have them placed in a lock box for the remainder of the day.
-Phones can be picked up at Dismissal.
-If you need to contact your child throughout the day, please call the Middle School Office 508 543-2508 x200.

-Basic Supply List: Individual Teachers may have specific requests.

-Backpack

-No. 2 pencils / pens

-Handheld pencil sharpener

-Notebooks

-Binders (any color)

-Divider tabs

-Folders

-Spanish Dictionary

-Classroom Wish List: Tissues, Lysol Wipes, Hand Sanitizer

-HIGH SCHOOL

-Before School

-In grades 9-12, doors open at 7:15 a.m.
-The cafeteria is open for Students to select breakfast.
-High School Students may enter the school building at 7:15 a.m. to go to their lockers and classrooms and are considered tardy if they arrive at their classrooms after 7:40 a.m.
-After students arrive at school, they are not allowed to leave the grounds, with the exception of Senior class members who have earned Senior privileges.

-Reporting of Student Progress

-Report cards are issued three times per year at the end of each term.
-In addition, grades will be posted on School Brains Parent Portal Additionally, parents/guardian can log on to the Schointermittently throughout each term for all classes.

-Grades

-The school’s numerical grades correspond to letter grades as follows:
+Students and parents/guardians will still be fiscally responsible for damage to Chromebooks.
+Students may also be subjected to disciplinary action for such infractions on a case-by-case basis. *Note: See handbook section on lost or damaged Chromebooks for more information.